sframe-wg/sframe/draft-omara-sframe.md

 Note that in order to prevent impersonation by a malicious participant (not the SFU) usage of the signature is required.
 In case of video, the a new signature should be started each time a key frame is sent to allow the receiver to identify the source faster after a switch.

 ### Simulcast
-When using simulcast, the same input image will produce N different encoded frames (one per simulcat layer) which would be processed inpependently by the frame encryptor and assigned an unique counter for each.
+When using simulcast, the same input image will produce N different encoded frames (one per simulcast layer) which would be processed independently by the frame encryptor and assigned an unique counter for each.

 ### SVC
 In both temporal and spatial scalability, the SFU may choose to drop layers in order to match a certain bitrate or forward specific media sizes or frames per second.
 In order to support it, the sender MUST encode each spatial layer of a given picture in a different frame.
 That is, an RTP frame may contain more than one SFrame encrypted frame with an incrementing frame counter.